telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Export/detail-grid-export.md

 > **Important**
 >
-> These projects require UI for ASP.NET MVC version 2014.3.1125 and later.
-Earlier versions do not have the `ExcelExport` event exposed through the fluent API.
+> These projects require a UI for ASP.NET MVC 2014.3.1125 version or later.
+Earlier versions do not expose the `ExcelExport` event through the fluent API.

 For more information on how to create Excel documents, refer to [this article](http://docs.telerik.com/kendo-ui/framework/excel/introduction#create-excel-document).